Cyprus Tax Residency – Guide for Individuals and Businesses

 1. Personal Taxation Benefits

-• Capital Gains Tax Exemptions: No tax on the disposal of shares, securities, or property outside Cyprus.
+- Capital Gains Tax Exemptions: No tax on the disposal of shares, securities, or property outside Cyprus (subject to anti-avoidance rules and specific exceptions under Cyprus law).

 2. Corporate Taxation Benefits

-• IP Box Regime: Income from intellectual property is taxed at an effective rate of 2.5%.
+- IP Box Regime: Income from qualifying intellectual property can be taxed at an effective rate of approximately 2.5% (subject to the nexus approach and eligibility conditions).

-• Capital Gains Exemptions: No tax on profits from the sale of securities.
+- Capital Gains Exemptions: No tax on profits from the sale of securities (as defined), subject to the general framework for Cyprus companies and any applicable anti-avoidance considerations.

-• Group Relief: Losses within a group of companies can be offset against profits of other group entities in Cyprus.
+- Group Relief: Losses within a group of companies can be offset against profits of other group entities in Cyprus, subject to statutory conditions.

 3. VAT Advantages